Nondominated-Solution-based Multi-objective Greedy Sensor Selection for Optimal Design of Experiments: Introduction

+The other aspects of the outcomes of the series of studies by Saito et al.\cite{saito2021determinant} and Nakai et al.\cite{nakai2021effect} show that the heuristic high performance sensor selection methods such as the QR method are indeed formulated in the conventional forms of greedy methods of a set function.
+Therefore, improvement or relaxation in greedy method algorithms can lead to better selection of the sensor sets.

-A group-greedy method recently has been proposed as a way to improve the greedy methods\cite{jiang2019group}.
-The typical greedy method iteratively finds the one new sensor that produces the greatest improvement in the optimality index of interest and adds it to the current best set.
-Such a step-by-step strategy can drastically reduce the computational cost but may miss some better sets of sensors.
-In contrast, the group-greedy method proposed by Jiang et al. \cite{jiang2019group} iteratively reserves not only the one best set of sensors but also retains suboptimal sets.
-Adding a new sensor to a suboptimal set from the previous step may outperform adding a new sensor to the best set.
-The group-greedy method were reported to outperform the typical pure-greedy method because of the increased search space in the group-greedy strategy\cite{jiang2019group}.
+A group greedy method recently has been proposed as a way to improve the greedy methods for set functions\cite{jiang2019group} and applied it to the sensor selection problem.
+The typical greedy method iteratively finds the one new index that produces the greatest improvement in the objective value of interest and adds it to the current best set.
+Such a step-by-step strategy can drastically reduce the computational cost but may miss some better sets of indices.
+In contrast, the group greedy method proposed by Jiang et al. \cite{jiang2019group} iteratively reserves not only the one best set but also retains suboptimal sets.
+Adding a new index to a suboptimal set from the previous step may outperform adding an index to the best set.
+The group greedy method were reported to outperform the typical pure greedy method in sensor selection problems because of the extended search space in the group greedy strategy\cite{jiang2019group}.